-Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean (the Convention) establishes the South Pacific Regional Fisheries Management Organisation (SPRFMO) to ensure the long-term conservation and sustainable use of non-highly migratory living marine resources on the high seas of the south Pacific Ocean.
-A
+The Convention on the Conservation and Management of High Seas Fishery Resources in the South Pacific Ocean establishes the South Pacific Regional Fisheries Management Organisation (SPRFMO).
+This body has been set up to ensure the long-term conservation and sustainable use of non-highly migratory living marine resources on the high seas of the South Pacific Ocean.

-The Convention text was adopted at the eighth negotiation session to establish SPRFMO, held from 8 to 14 November 2009 in Auckland, New Zealand.
-Australia ratified the Convention on 23 March 2012 and the Convention entered into force on 24 August 2012.
+Australia ratified the convention on 23 March 2012 and it entered into force on 24 August 2012.

-The Convention draws upon the application of the precautionary approach and an ecosystem-based approach to fisheries management, to ensure the long-term conservation and sustainable use of non-highly migratory fishery resources, such as Chilean jack mackerel, alfonsino and orange roughy.
-The Convention closes the gap that existed in the international conservation and management of non-highly migratory fisheries and protection of biodiversity in the marine environment in the south Pacific Ocean.
+The convention closes the gap that existed in the international conservation and management of non-highly migratory fisheries and protection of biodiversity in the marine environment in the South Pacific Ocean.

-Fisheries in the south Pacific Ocean tend to concentrate in a few areas, predominantly on the eastern and western sides of the ocean, with large tracts of very deep water in between.
-The major current fisheries, Chilean jack mackerel and squid, occur mainly in the eastern Pacific Ocean off the coast of Chile, and the main fishing countries for these species are Chile, the European Union, Peru, Russia, China, Japan and the Republic of Korea.
-Approximately 440,000 tonnes of Chilean jack mackerel are caught annually.
-Orange roughy and associated fisheries occur predominantly in the western Pacific off the coasts of Australia and New Zealand and in the Tasman Sea.
-There are also some stocks off Chile.
+Fisheries in the South Pacific Ocean tend to concentrate in a few areas, predominantly on the eastern and western sides of the ocean, with large tracts of very deep water in between.
+The major current fisheries of Chilean jack mackerel and flying jumbo squid occur mainly in the eastern Pacific Ocean off the coast of Chile.
+The main fishing countries for these species are Chile, Peru, Russia, China, the Republic of Korea, Vanuatu and throughout the European Union.
+Orange roughy and other valuable demersal fisheries occur predominantly in the western Pacific Ocean off the coasts of Australia and New Zealand and in the Tasman Sea.